AllureOfTheStars/Allure/GameDefinition/PLAYING.md

   (turn-based just the same)

-* time passes and factions pursue their goals on a few levels simultaneously, while other levels are frozen (but all are persistent)
+* time passes and factions pursue their goals on a few levels simultaneously, while other floors are frozen (but all are persistent)

 * the same laws of simulated world apply to all factions and all actors, whether player-controlled or AI-controlled; e.g., the same field of view